nitrane/jancy-example-profile-provider/README.md

 2. Copy `example-profile-provider` folder to the plug-ins folder from step 1.
 3. Restart Jancy if it's already running.
 4. If everything works correctly you should see the example plugin in the list of plugins in `File -> Settings -> Plugins`.
+5. Go to the Profile settings panel (`File -> Setting -> Profiles`)
+6. Click the + button and select the "Load profiles from our fictitious API" option
+7. In the dialog that appears type in a URL and a Name.
+You can make these values up.
+They're aren't used for anything important.
+8. Press the "Add" button.
+9. If all works correctly, you should see an entry for the provider instance you just created and it should say "2 profile groups containing 2 profiles loaded from `Name`"